Tekki/sql-ledger/doc/development.md

 - check if the new code meets the expectations
 - publication of a new release

-Familiarity with Git and creating pull requests on GitHub is required.
+Familiarity with Git and either creating pull requests on GitHub or creating patches is required.
 Sign the commits.
 Remember that changing the code is step 6 on the above list, not the first.
 Pull requests without prior discussion will not get reviewed, except for small corrections of obvious errors.

 Some coding rules: